Lawrence Vigouroux: Leyton Orient

 On 2 January 2020, Vigouroux signed for Leyton Orient on a free transfer.
 He signed an 18-month deal.

 On 2 October 2021, Vigouroux was playing at Port Vale when he was racially abused by a Port Vale fan, who was later banned from Vale Park.
 Carol Shanahan apologised to Vigouroux for the incident.

 Burnley

 On 27 June 2023, Vigouroux agreed to join newly-promoted, Burnley, signing a three-year deal until 2026.

 Swansea City

 On 23 July 2024, Vigouroux agreed to join Swansea City on a two-year deal, with the option to extend by a year.
 Vigouroux made his debut on 8 August 2024 against Middlesbrough and played every minute of the league and league cup season for Swansea, only sitting out one game in the FA Cup.
 On 18 March 2025, Vigouroux kept a fourth consecutive clean sheet in a Swansea victory, the first time this had been achieved since 2008.
 Vigouroux was awarded the club's Men's Best Newcomer Award at the end of season awards.

+In October 2025, Vigouroux signed a contract extension through to 2028, this came after a man of the match performance against Southampton, in which he made 8 saves as Swansea drew 0-0.